Terms & conditions

 When it comes to made-to-measure designs (anything in a colour or fabric of your choice, rather than our ‘standard’ finish) and fitted pieces (kitchens, bathroom cabinets, Buckland bench seating and Pembroke shelving), we can only refund you 80% of the amount you paid because we then sell these pieces at a reduced price in our outlet.
 If you cancel your order within 24 hours though, we can refund you the full amount as we won’t have started making it yet.

-For furniture delivered with our white glove service, we’ll need to charge £29.95 (£150 outside mainland UK) to pick up the piece you’re returning, unless you tell us when we deliver it and we take it back with us.
+For furniture delivered with our white glove service, we’ll need to charge £50 (£150 outside mainland UK) to pick up the piece you’re returning, unless you tell us when we deliver it and we take it back with us free of charge.

 You can only return a mattress if it’s still in its plastic wrapping.

 And, if you bought your design in store, please return it to a store in the same country.